intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 single result.

-In Hardware Description Languages (HDL)s, there is even operator syntax to perform common bit-level reductions like `or-reduction` and `and-reduction`.
-It is more difficult to describe reductions on more complex inputs or operations in traditional HDLs.
+In Hardware Description Languages (HDL)s, there is even operator syntax to perform common bit-wise reductions like `or-reduction` and `and-reduction`.
+It is more difficult to describe reductions on complex inputs or operations in traditional HDLs.

 Yet in software, more complex reduction trees are possible because of